benblack769/sysHW3/readme.md

 ### Hash table

 Hash table uses chaining to resolve collisions.
-I seriously considered using open addressing with linear probing for its simplicity and speed, but I noticed that with a load factor of 0.5, I would be wasting huge amounts of memory, as each item in the table would be 32 bytes, and at worst, I would have 4 of these per actual item, which is 128 bytes of overhead, which is ridiculous.
+I seriously considered using open addressing with linear probing for its simplicity and speed, but I noticed that while maintaining a maximum load factor of 0.5, I would be wasting huge amounts of memory, as each item in the table would be 32 bytes, and at worst, I would have 4 of these per actual item, which is 128 bytes of overhead, which is ridiculous.
 Deletes would also be complicated to do quickly, so I threw this idea out.
 Chaining does not have the memory overhead problem because  my table only holds pointers (so 8*4 + 8 = 40 bytes of overhead, which is acceptable).

 Maintains a load factor of 0.5 as values are added, which seems a good balance between memory usage and hash speed as the memory overhead is still relatively small, and assuming a good hash function, there shouldn't be many collisions (only a few percent) at 0.5 load.